-Medicare Advantage Plans for 2017 will soon be available.
-While most Medicare beneficiaries already have their 2017 coverage in place, it’s already time to look forward to Medicare Advantage plans for 2017.
+Medicare Advantage Plans 2018 will soon be available.
+While most Medicare beneficiaries already have their 2018 coverage in place, it’s already time to look forward to Medicare Advantage plans in 2018.
 The basics won’t change: There will still be Medicare Advantage plans, Medicare supplement plans, and of course, Medicare drug plans.
-However, it will be just as important to compare health insurance options for 2017 as it has been in the past because premiums and coverage details are likely to be different in the coming year.
+However, it will be just as important to compare health insurance options for 2018 as it has been in the past because premiums and coverage details are likely to be different in the coming year.

-Before discussing Medicare Advantage plans for 2017, it will be helpful to review some quick facts about Medicare in the United States:
+Before discussing Medicare Advantage plans 2018, it will be helpful to review some quick facts about Medicare in the United States:

 Besides people who still qualify for employer medical plans or those who get other public benefits, a great number of Medicare beneficiaries understand that original Medical has gaps in coverage.
 These gaps in coverage could be health services that Medicare either won’t pay for or won’t fully pay for because of deductibles, copays, and coinsurance.
 In some cases, this could expose recipients to thousands of dollars in medical bills.

 Common Medicare Advantage plans 2018 include:

 Medicare Advantage Plans 2018

 Most Medicare Advantage (MA) plans rely upon PPO or HMO networks to help keep costs lower and provide easy access to network health providers.
 There are still some MA Medicare plans for 2018 that do not require an additional monthly premium, but these will be increasingly rare.

 These are some other things to consider about MA Medicare Advantage plans for 2018: